 For an undergraduate option to appear on a student's official academic record and transcript, the student must make application to the Registrar's Office at the same time formal application is made for a degree.
 The Graduation Audit from the Registrar's Office will list the option as well as the major and degree.
 This audit is sent to the student's dean for certification of the option at the same time the student is cleared for graduation.

-To create, change, or drop an option, departments submit a Category II proposal.
+To create, change, or drop an option, departments submit a New or Change Option Proposal.
 Proposals must contain a list of courses as they will appear in the OSU Catalog and documented liaison with all departments involved.